 Fig. 1.
 Marmota sp. (probably M. monax, the Woodchuck).
 Photograph by James C. Leupold, courtesy of the US Fish & Wildlife Service.

 The current distribution in our region is limited to northern New Mexico (Fig. 2).
 Much of the population occurs in the high northern mountain ranges.
 Stearns (1942) and Murray (1957) used the then-accepted ecology of the marmot as indicating near-timberline conditions at New La Bajada Hill and the Guadalupe Mountains, respectively.
 Harris (1963) observed marmots at 5980 ft at Sambrito Creek, a tributary of the San Juan River, and attributed their presence at this low elevation to irrigation that supported green fodder during the spring drought period when green fodder is unlikely to occur naturally.
 He later (1970b) hypothesized that presence in the Pleistocene south of its present range likely was due to increased winter precipitation; that approximately 2 inches of December-February precipitation plus some minimal spring precipitation would be sufficient to support the green fodder required by Marmota through what now is the severe spring drought characteristic of New Mexico.
+This, however, ignored the effects of lower summer temperatures that may have been sufficient with little or no additional winter precipitation.

 Fig. 2.
 Approximate current geographic range of the Yellow-bellied Marmot.
 Adapted from Frase and Hoffmann (1980).